rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Sentinel/ANYRUN-Sandbox-Defender/README.md

 ______________________________________________________________________

-# Microsoft Sentinel Connector for automated File and URL analysis via ANY.RUN Interactive Malware Sandbox and Microsoft Defender for Endpoint
+# Microsoft Sentinel Connector for automated File and URL analysis via ANY.RUN Malware Sandbox and Microsoft Defender for Endpoint

 ## Overview